 After that, she tried a combination of "starving as much as possible," as she puts it, Weight Watchers, and other plans and "got into the 130s."
 Then, after she gave birth to my godson, she went with the flow of the extra calorie burning that occurs during breastfeeding and lost another 20 pounds.

 At 5 feet 5 inches, she weighs a decidedly svelte 115-120 pounds.
 One of her most important strategies, she says, is eating more food earlier in the day.
 "I don't starve all day like I used to," she comments.
 "I also exercise a lot more—spinning, running, weight training."

 For my brother's friend, Wayne, weight loss began with exercise.
 In 1987, he says, "somebody recommended Nordic Track to me.
 I bought it, started using it, realizing what bad shape I was in.
 As I exercised, I felt better.
 As I felt better, I started eating better."
 Part of his new eating style was having more fruits and vegetables.
 "That was a big thing," he comments.
 "That really made a difference."

-Okay, so those are three people's stories.
+Okay, so those are 3 people's stories.
 Open it out to the wider world and there are more—many more.
-And no two stories are exactly alike.
+And no 2 stories are exactly alike.